David-Ademola/Cancer-Detection-and-Segmentation-in-Breast-Scans/README.md

 ## Challenges and Limitations

-While the segmentation head of the model produces state-of-the-art segmentation masks, the classification head struggles to distinguish between benign and malignant tumours.
-This could be design choices such as small image sizes, choice of backbone or image preprocessing steps.
+While the segmentation head of the model produces state-of-the-art segmentation masks (Dice: 0.9159, IoU: 0.8938, HD95: 0.8085), the classification head demonstrates weaker performance in distinguishing between benign and malignant tumors.
+This limitation may stem from several design choices, such as the relatively small input image size, the selected backbone architecture, or preprocessing strategies that may have reduced discriminative features.
+Improving classification performance could require experimenting with larger image resolutions, stronger backbones, or incorporating domain-specific preprocessing and feature extraction techniques.

 ## Future Improvements